Visiting Assistant Professor

 Kniffin is an applied behavioral scientist interested in the mechanisms that facilitate and/or disrupt cooperation within groups.
 His work draws on multiple disciplines and his study-sites have included sports teams, new automobile dealerships, and firehouses.

 Kniffin's core research interests involve the nature and effects of cooperative and competitive dynamics within small groups (e.g., work teams).
-He has contributed original research to publications including The Leadership Quarterly, Group and Organization Management, Human Performance, and the Journal of Leadership and Organizational Studies.
+He has contributed original research to publications including the Journal of Organizational Behavior (in press), The Leadership Quarterly, Group and Organization Management, Human Performance, and the Journal of Leadership and Organizational Studies.
 In neighboring disciplines, Kniffin has also contributed original research to the leading evolutionary psychology journals -- Human Nature and Evolution and Human Behavior -- as well as Economics Letters, Contemporary Economic Policy, and Applied Economics Letters.
 Kniffin's research has been featured by outlets including Harvard Business Review, The New York Times, The Huffington Post, and numerous magazines and newspapers.
 He has also been a guest on a wide array of television and radio programs, including The Wall Street Journal Digital Live and MSNBC.

 In the classroom, Kniffin enjoys "meeting students where they are" by engaging students' experiences in the pursuit of studying evidence-based principles of individual and organizational behavior.
 Kniffin employs an interdisciplinary approach to both Organizational Behavior (AEM 3245) and Leadership and Management in Sports (AEM 3320/6325).

 - Kniffin, K., & Hanks, A. (2016).
 Revisiting Gladwell's Hockey Players: Influence of relative age effects upon earning the PhD.
 Contemporary Economic Policy.
 34:21–36.